theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 The recommended way to compile Scratch 3DS is with Docker.
 To compile with Docker all you need installed is Docker and Buildx.

-To compile for the 3DS run `docker build -f Dockerfile.3ds --target exporter -o . .`
+To compile for the 3DS run `docker build -f docker/Dockerfile.3ds --target exporter -o . .`

-To compile for the Wii U run `docker build -f Dockerfile.wiiu --target exporter -o . .`
+To compile for the Wii U run `docker build -f docker/Dockerfile.wiiu --target exporter -o . .`

-To compile for the Wii run `docker build -f Dockerfile.wii --target exporter -o . .`
+To compile for the Wii run `docker build -f docker/Dockerfile.wii --target exporter -o . .`

 #### Manual